orxfun/orx-parallel/examples/wasm/tsp/yew/computation/README.md

 ## How it fits into the example

-The `wasm_bindings/` crate exposes the functions from this crate to JavaScript, and `components/` consumes those bindings from the browser (hosted by `app/`).
+The `wasm_bindings/` crate exposes the functions from this crate to JavaScript, and `app/` consumes those bindings from the browser.

 Note that `wasm_bindings` crate includes the `computation` crate with `wasm` feature: